blackfalcon/Sass-Guidlines/SASS-Guidlines.md

 ## Selctor naming conventions

 I personally use underscore delimited lowercase selectors.
 Why?
-I can double click on a selector and get the whole thing. '.CamelCase{}', '.hyphen-delimited{}', or '.underscore_delimited{}', as long as you are consistent the rock on!
+I can double click on a selector and get the whole thing. `.CamelCase{}`, `.hyphen-delimited{}`, or `.underscore_delimited{}`, as long as you are consistent the rock on!

 ## Working with partials

 A partial is a SASS document with an underscore preceding the name.
-Example, '_widget.scss'.
+Example, `_widget.scss`.
 Using this convention, when processed, SASS will not output a standalone CSS file.
 A partial is simply a resource file that other docs can consume and use.
 This is essential for managing large libraries of SASS logic, element and widget styles.

 I have found that the simplest way to manage your SASS files is via a core.scss file consisting of Imported partials and a logical grouping of sub files.
 With SASS @import works and it works really well, so it is encouraged to break your files into smaller manageable chunks of code.